Ayurveda Treatment For Migraine

 In the mid-80s a middle-aged lady suffering from a chronic migraine was examined by Vaidya Balendu Prakash and found to have pitta related issues.
 A correlation was made between Sleshma Pitta & Migraine and an Ayurvedic Treatment Protocol (ATP) was developed by Vaidya Prakash.
 ATP comprises of Aahar (diet), Vihaar (lifestyle) and Aushadh (Ayurvedic formulations - AYFs).
 This treatment protocol showed sustainable results in the patient and, subsequently, in many more patients.
 The results of this innovative treatment have since then been documented and presented at various national and international platforms in the form of posters, presentations and scientific papers.

-Safety and pharmacological studies conducted on AYFs indicate that they are safe up to ten times the dose prescribed for humans and that they do not act on any of the symptoms characteristic to a migraine.
+Safety and pharmacological studies conducted on AYFs indicate that they are safe up to ten times the dose prescribed for humans and that they do not act on any of the symptoms characteristic of a migraine.

-A randomized controlled clinical trial has also been carried out on 154 migraine patients of refractory/a chronic migraine at Department of Neurology, All India Institute of Medical Sciences, New Delhi to validate the said ATP.
+A randomized controlled clinical trial has also been carried out on 154 migraine patients of refractory/a chronic migraine at the Department of Neurology, All India Institute of Medical Sciences, New Delhi to validate the said ATP.
 The outcome of the study shows that ATP brings sustainable and significant improvement in migraine patients as compared to conventional treatment, further substantiating the efficacy of Ayurveda treatment protocol for migraine relief.

 Are there any success stories from real patients who experienced ayurveda a success therapy to combat cancer illness?